sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_1_Answered.md

 ```

 **Recursion** is used to divide a task into smaller sub-tasks to solve the bigger problem.
-- A function **calls itself** / recursive call to solve the subproblems, often reducing the problem size with each call.
+- A function calls itself / recursive call to solve the subproblems, often reducing the problem size with each call.
-- Requires a **base case** which defines the ending condition to terminate the recursion and prevent infinite calls.
+- Requires a base case which defines the ending condition to terminate the recursion and prevent infinite calls which leads to stack overflow.

 - **Memory Usage**: Uses more memory because each recursive call adds a new stack frame.
 - **Performance**: Can be slower due to the overhead of multiple function calls and stack operations.